 This course is a survey of the many ways in which computers can be used to generate graphic images.
 The course will introduce the students to input and output devices used for graphics as well as to popular graphics programs, including paint and draw programs and desktop publishing programs.
-Students will learn how to
+Students will learn how to create business charts and presentations, how to incorporate clip art into written documents and how to produce newsletters.
+Students will also work with a visual programming language.
 Prerequisite: MAC101 or MAC109